 2011: President Dilma Rousseff calls off the II LGBT National Conference.

 2011: Mayor Eduardo Paes creates the LGBT Coordinating Body of Rio City and nominates Carlos Tufvesson, stylist and LGBT activist, as Coordinator.
 No other Mayor had ever been so inclusive toward LGBT people in Rio.

-2011: The Federal Court equated same-sex stable unions to heterosexual ones.
-Several rights were immediately granted, such as pensions in face of separation, goods division, pension in face of a spouse’s death, etc. The Minister of the Armed Forces, Nelson Jobim, stated that, once the Armed Forces are subjected to the Constitution, all rights granted to heterosexual couples would be equally granted to homosexual couples as long as one of the partners remained as part of the Forces.
+2011: The Federal Court equated stable same-sex unions to heterosexual ones.
+Several rights were immediately granted, such as pensions in the face of separation, goods division, pension in the face of a spouse’s death, etc. The Minister of the Armed Forces, Nelson Jobim, stated that, once the Armed Forces are subjected to the Constitution, all rights granted to heterosexual couples would be equally granted to homosexual couples as long as one of the partners remained as part of the Forces.
 The announcement was made on May 7th, 2011.

 2012: São Paulo announces the inauguration of the Gay Museum of Latin America for 2013.
 The facility would be built inside a subway station (República Station).
 The Memory and Studies on Sexual Diversity Center of the State of São Paulo (Centro Cultural Memória e Estudos da Diversidade Sexual do Estado de São Paulo) is supposed to have 150 square meters and serve to the purpose of preserving the history of the Gay Movement of São Paulo.
 The first cities to hold similar museums were Berlin and San Francisco.
 Undoubtedly, it will be an important reference to those interested in LGBT history and culture as well as its relations with the biggest city in Brazil.